 - Bethany was a town just outside of Jerusalem (see map above).
 Lazarus had apparently been a very influential man considering the amount of people at his home.
-Jesus had deliberately so that Lazarus would die.
-Jesus' intent was to perform a miracle so that He would be glorified, and the people would believe that He was the Messiah.
-Vs. 11 indicates that Lazarus had fallen .
-Though the disciples thought that Lazarus was sleeping, Jesus meant that Lazarus had died but would be resurrected (1 Thessalonians 4:14-asleep means the body not the spirit).
-Vs. 8 indicates the disciples were surprised that Jesus was willing to go back to the Jerusalem area since the Jews had tried to Him three months prior. • Vs. 16 gives us an interesting insight into Thomas' character.
-Thomas his fellow disciples to go to Jerusalem with Jesus and be martyred with Him.
-Jesus states in Vs. 25-26 that He is the resurrection and the life.
+Jesus had deliberately delayed so that Lazarus would die.
+Jesus' intent was to perform a miracle so that He would be glorified, and the people would believe that He was the Messiah. - Vs. 11 indicates that Lazarus had fallen asleep.
+Though the disciples thought that Lazarus was sleeping, Jesus meant that Lazarus had died but would be resurrected (1 Thessalonians 4:14). - Vs. 8 indicates the disciples were surprised that Jesus was willing to go back to the Jerusalem area since the Jews had tried to stone Him three months prior. - Vs. 16 gives us an interesting insight into Thomas' character.
+Thomas encouraged his fellow disciples to go to Jerusalem with Jesus and be martyred with Him. - Jesus states in Vs. 25-26 that He is the resurrection and the life.
 If anyone believes in Him, they will never die.
-Jesus was referring to - The raising of Lazarus (vs. 43-44) must have been an astonishing considering how tightly he must have been bound.
+Jesus was referring to spiritual death.
+While the body dies, it will be resurrected at the rapture. - The raising of Lazarus (vs. 43-44) must have been an astonishing miracle considering how tightly he must have been bound.